CSE370HCI/react-starter-tutorial/part15.md

 Right under `jcenter()` add the following line `maven { url 'https://jitpack.io' }`.
 This will make it so you can use the package we need.

-In the other `build.gradle` file, there's a list of dependencies that start with `implementation`.
-Under one of them add the following line.
+In the other `build.gradle` file, there's a list of dependencies under a dependency section.
+Insert the following line at the end of the dependency section.

 ```
 implementation 'com.github.jkwiecien:EasyImage:1.3.1'